 Start saving for a down payment as early as you can.
 Consider putting into a savings account, Tax-Free Savings Account or RRSP.
 Take the ‘pay yourself first’ approach and put a certain amount of money into a separate account each payday.
 Label the account something that means something to you such as ‘down payment’ or ‘house account’ as you’ll have a better chance leaving the money alone.
 Also consider putting any extra money you receive such as a work bonus, gift money, money you make selling some of your own personal items, income tax refunds, etc. into this account to help grow your savings faster.

 There are several programs and incentives for first-time homebuyers that you should be aware of.

-- The Home Buyers’ Plan allows first-time homebuyers to withdraw up to $25,000 in a calendar year from your RRSP to buy or build a qualifying home.
+- The Home Buyers’ Plan allows first-time homebuyers to withdraw money from your RRSP to buy or build a qualifying home.
 You will need to repay these funds back into your RRSP within 15 years.
-For more information on this program, click here.

 Also, consider looking at what local builders have to offer homebuyers.
 During certain times of the year, or in certain community developments, builders offer incentives such as no down payments or down payment grants to encourage homebuyers to purchase through them.

 There is a lot to know when it comes to purchasing and owning a home, and it can be hard to think of it all by yourself.
 Along with the advice above, here are a few additional things to know and consider.

 - Lean on your experts.
 Don’t try to do this alone and work with people who are experienced and have your best interests in mind.
 Your realtor and mortgage specialist are there to offer you a wealth of information to help guide you step by step and ensure as little stress as possible during this exciting time.